Purpose

 Inclusion Criteria

-• have a confirmed diagnosis of spastic cerebral palsy - independent ambulatory - able to follow verbal instructions - willing to commit to participate for the full study
+• have a confirmed diagnosis of spastic cerebral palsy or spina bifida - independent ambulatory - able to follow verbal instructions - willing to commit to participate for the full study

 Exclusion Criteria